 This section of the brochure summarizes the most recent results of the ongoing clinical studies conducted on the NATRELLE® gel-filled breast implants for primary augmentation and revision-augmentation.
-The Allergan Core Study was the primary clinical study for the TruForm® 1 implants, and the pivotal study was the primary clinical study for TruForm® 3 implants.
+The Allergan Core Study was the primary clinical study for the TruForm® 1 implants.
 NATRELLE® INSPIRA® implants were not included in these studies.
+The Allergan Core Study included both smooth and BIOCELL textured breast implants.
+The BIOCELL textured breast implants were recalled in July 2019 for their higher risk associated with BIA-ALCL and no longer are manufactured or marketed.
 The results of the clinical studies give you useful information on the experience of other women with NATRELLE® gel-filled breast implants.
 While the results cannot be used to predict your individual outcome, they can be used as a general guide of what you may expect.
 Your own complications and benefits depend on many individual factors.
 You should also ask your surgeon for any available updated Allergan clinical information.